terrabakky/documentation-api/Accounts.md

         - `countries/regions/multiple/etc....`: Rule specific property (boolean)
         - `value`: Customisable value for rules that take on single name/value pairs
         - `values`: An array (sometimes of objects) rules that take on a set of of values
-    - `note`: A detailed message regarding the reason for this batch of rule configurations

 Example Request: